DonnKey/KioskInstaller/README.md

 install KioskInstaller which then "provisions" the device as needed.
 * For NFC installation you'll need another device running an application that provides the necessary information via NFC.
 You simply "bump" the devices to start things.
-(See this <????> NFC app for details.)
+(See this <????
+(TBD)> NFC app for details.)
-* For QR installation tap the screen (in the same place, not on a button or text) 5 times to get into QR provisioning state.
+* For QR installation tap the screen (in the same place, not on a button or text) 6 times to get into QR provisioning state.
 Work through the steps (to set up WiFi) and it will ultimately load a QR camera app.
-Show the camera the QR code produced from the `.json` file below, and it will proceed with downloading and setting up Kiosk Mode for the application specified by the QR code.
+Show the camera the QR code derived from the `.json` file below, and it will proceed with downloading and setting up Kiosk Mode for the application specified by the QR code.
-Android 7.0 and later support QR-mode provisioning.
+Android 7.0 and later support QR-mode provisioning, although not all device vendors have implemented it.

 Once everything is set up, KioskInstaller can take the user to Play Store where they can authenticate themselves and download the Kiosk Mode application in the usual way.